yzioer/course/exercises/journal/exercise02-task.md

-# Exercise 2 - The Famer
+# Exercise 2 - The Farmer

 Instead of farming for itself in solitude as in exercise 1, your agent is now interacting with others through a common market.
 In fact, there will be multiple instances of your agent class in the simulation and not just one.
 The resulting score is the average of these instances.